kukiszabolcs/SublimeXiki/README.markdown

   - `cmd+shift+enter`: run the current command, and place the cursor after the output.
     - If used on a directory or file, will indent to the subdirectory level and create a command prompt (`$`)
     - If used on a command prompt, will maintain the current indentation and create a prompt (`$$` or `$`)
+  - `cmd+R`: show the list of folders, commands and comments in the current file

 Useful SublimeXiki commands:
 ----